- ORDER: Passeriformes

 - Cool Facts

-- The oldest Acadian Flycatcher was over 12 years old, when it was recaptured and rereleased during a banding operation in Louisiana.
+- The oldest known Acadian Flycatcher was over 12 years old when it was recaptured and rereleased at a banding station in Louisiana.